How Do Blood Thinners Help with Erectile Dysfunction?

 Is Viagra a Blood Thinner?

-Often called “the little blue pill,” Viagra® one of pde5 inhibitors is commonly prescribed first-line erectile dysfunction (ED) medication for men.
+Often called “the little blue pill,” Viagra® one of the pde5 inhibitors is commonly prescribed as first-line erectile dysfunction (ED) medication for men.
 The brand-name medication (and the generic version, sildenafil) has been helping millions of men get — and stay — hard during sex since it was approved in 1998 by the U.S. Food and Drug Administration (FDA).

 Viagra’s popularity highlights just how common ED is — the condition affects an estimated 30 million men in the United States alone.